 Pictured above: Question Mark, American Snout, and Mourning Cloak, which utilize Hackberry as a larval host plant.

-Did you know that trees are important butterfly host plants?
+Trees are important butterfly host plants.
 Many are hosts for the larval (caterpillar) stage of the butterfly.
 The adult butterfly lays its eggs on the leaves.
-When they hatch, the caterpillars munch away.
+When the eggs hatch, the caterpillars munch away.
 The feeding does not damage the tree.
 Often, the eggs are laid high in the canopy and you may never see them.
 Trees also provide butterflies protection during bad weather, a place for them to perch during the day, and a spot to roost at night.

 Over 500 species of showy moths and butterflies are supported by oaks as a group.
 The species range from hairstreaks and duskywings to the showier species like the Polyphemus moth, the Blind-eye Sphinx, and Rosy Maple Moth.
 Even if you are not fascinated by the more mundane moths that oaks support, keep in mind that they are important food source for birds, frogs, and other insects.